AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Labels.md

 * `end`
 * `linearIndex`

-In this sample a formatting function is used to display the duration of each period as well as the value of a custom field:
+In this sample, a formatting function is used to display the duration of each period as well as the value of a custom field:

 ```
 // configure labels of periods